ahartz1/mystery-word/README.md

 * To run this program, save `mystery_word.py` to your computer.
 Using a command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate to the folder containing the downloaded file and run the following line to play: `python3 mystery_word.py`

+#### Game Description
+Much like hangman, you guess letters in an effort to uncover the word.
+Blanks are represented by an underscore.
+You have only 8 guesses, but if you select a letter that is in the word, you do not lose a guess.

 ##### Choose your word length difficulty
 Easy | Medium | Hard
 |:---:|:---:|:---:|
 4–6 | 6–8 | 8+

+##### A word about the dictionary
+The words used in this game are from web2 (Webster's Second International) dictionary, copyright 1934.
+The copyright has lapsed, and thus in the public domain.
+Keep an open mind and get ready to learn some new words as you play!